Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/eventcapabilties.md

 ## Delegating access to events

-There are serveral user scenaroius when there is a need to delegate access to the events.
+There are serveral user scenaroius when there is a need to delegate access to the events for a given party to another user/organization.

 ### Delegating Org access